mjmeilahn/machine-learning-projects/README.md

 Kernel SVM (Outcome is Binary) - Same as normal SVM except its boundary line of separation appears as a non-linear curve for data that do not have a linear Yes/No relationship.

-Support Vector SVR (SVR) - A hyperplane (or tube shaped object) is fitted to a linear plot where data points within the hyperplane are disregarded as "errors" and act instead as a buffer or range.
+Support Vector SVR (SVR) where outcome is numerical - A hyperplane (or tube shaped object) is fitted to a linear plot where data points within the hyperplane are disregarded as "errors" and act instead as a buffer or range.
 Values outside of this hyperplane become support vectors and shape the regression line.

+Decision Tree (Outcome is numerical) -

 ## Manual Data Prediction (before Python or ML)